chris-wood/draft-wood-cfrg-threshold-secret-sharing/draft-wood-cfrg-threshold-secret-sharing.md

 | mode_auth_random         | 0x02  |
 {: #hpke-modes title="Secret sharing schemes"}

-The rest of this section describes some core funtions used by the secret sharing schemes.
 Each of the variants are then described in {{variants}}.

+# Core Functions

+This section describes some of the core functions used for building secret sharing variants.

 ## Splitter Functions